• Skip to primary navigation

 From: This Mama Blogs

 The holidays don’t exactly come cheap, what with all the gifts, food, parties, and trips many people spend on.
 This money-saving chart will help you save money for Christmas.
-Save a specific amount each week starting October, and you should have $800 to spend for Christmas come December.
+Save a specific amount each week starting in October, and you should have $800 to spend for Christmas come December.

 How to Budget Money